 Hope Farm Press & Bookshop was established in 1959 in Cornwallville, Greene County, New York, by Charles Dornbusch, just before he retired from the New York City Public Library.
 The buildings and land were originally purchased by his family from the Hope family who had farmed it for years.
 Thus, it became Hope Farm Press.
 It was not connected with either the orphanage called Hope Farm, or Father Devine's Hope Farm, both of which were also in the Hudson Valley.

 Charles Dornbusch ran it as a walk-in and mail-order bookstore for 30 years.
 He specialized in military history and New York regional interest books.
 From his interest in the local history of New York's Hudson Valley and Catskill Mountain region grew a catalogue of 500 books and pamphlets on New York State, and his remote Greene County Bookshop became the destination of people from all over the world.
-His death in 1990 left a void in the pursuit of the preservation of our heritage that I can only hope to fill.
+His death in 1990 left a void in the pursuit of the preservation of our heritage.

 When Mr. Dornbusch died in 1990 his heirs (Greene County Historical Society) invited me to participate in a competitive bid for his business.
 They sold the property separately, and I moved the contents to a building that started out as a chicken coop/garage in my hometown of Saugerties New York.
 While I continued to operate my book store, Booktrader, on Main Street, I ran Hope Farm as a mail-order, New York State Specialty book business.
 In 1992 I sold Booktrader and opened Hope Farm Bookshop in the hastily converted garage with 300 feet of wooden shelves.
 My office was squeezed into the coop section with room for 2 computers and printers, and a side room with 8 pallets and 3 steel bookcases for the cases of stock I maintain.
 It was very cozy and easy to heat.
 I don't know how I ever lost anything there - but I did!